-With multiple credit options to choose from, including in-house financing and a lease-to-own program, we can get you approved.
+We have multiple credit options to choose from, including in-house financing and a lease-to-own program.
 We’ll match you with financing that suits your needs.
-Simply fill out our secure credit application, and you’ll receive an answer within minutes.
+Simply fill out our credit application, and you’ll receive an answer within minutes.
 All that’ll be left to do is stop by your nearest Lacks store and pick out exactly what you need to make your house your home.

 Don’t know where to start?
 Our knowledgeable Lacks Sales Consultants are ready to offer you our free decorator service so you can make your vision a reality.
 From assisting with the coordination of colors and textures, to assessing your style, our Sales Consultants are here to help you create a space that expresses who you are.

 Our Gold Star Delivery includes the uncrating, inspecting, assembly of your new furniture.
 Our trained delivery team will then setup your clean and polished furniture in the room of your choice.
 All excess packaging material is removed and your house will be one step closer to feeling like home.

 We stand by our commitment to offer the best prices on quality furniture.
 If a local competitor within our trade area has a lower price on the exact piece of in-stock furniture within 30 days of your purchase, we will match their price.
-In addition, if we lower our price on an item within 30 days while offering the same financing credit terms as when you purchased, we will refund or credit you the difference.
+In addition, if we lower our price on an item within 30 days and we are offering the same financing credit terms as when you purchased, we will refund or credit you the difference.

 In 1914 at the young age of 13, a young boy named Sam Lack boarded the ‘Lusitania’ and began his lone voyage from Russia to the United States where he would join his father.
 Years later, as a young man, he would found the first Lacks store in McAllen, Texas.
 1935 marked the beginning of what would one day become the most preeminent furniture chain in South Texas.